What is Distressed Debt Investing?

 The purchase price of a security should reflect the illiquidity risk of the investment, especially if taking a short-term trading approach.
 Investors require extra compensation for the risk that market conditions may be illiquid when they hope to sell their holdings.
 Typically, the more illiquid an investment, the lower the trading price.

-Distressed-for-Control: Private Equity Firm Strategy
+Distressed-for-Control: Private Equity Buyout Strategy

 The longer the anticipated investment holding horizon, the more the fund’s returns are contingent upon the actual turnaround of the debtor.